|

 dedicated to effecting a non-harmful disclosure on the UFO/ETI (Unidentified Flying Object

-Diamond wrote Gibbons in October 1994 asking for a new
+/ Extraterrestrial Intelligence) issue in the near future.
+The Roswell Search Diamond wrote Gibbons in October 1994 asking for a new

 face-to-face meeting for Mr. Rockefeller.